-- Lot Owners do not need any approval to repair or replace any part of the fence, as long as it remains a plain, six (6) foot wooden privacy fence and in the original location.
+- 1. Lot Owners do not need any approval to repair or replace any part of the fence, as long as it remains a plain, six (6) foot wooden privacy fence and in the original location.
 With side and rear yard fences, the ACA suggest that you may want to work out an agreement with your neighbors to share the cost, since the fence is intended to be on the property line. - 2.
 The fence posts and bracing boards on front, side and rear fences shall face the interior of the fenced yard and not exposed to any common area, open space, park or other areas visible from the street. - 3.
 In order to preserve the harmony of the neighborhood, front fences must retain the essential character of a wooden privacy fence.
 No basket weaves, gaps, or overlapping of pickets will be allowed.
 The top of the pickets must be dog-eared.
-Individual pickets will be no wider than six (6) inches.
-Modifications such as adding a top railing will not be approved unless used consistently throughout the community. - 4.
+Individual pickets will be no wider than six (6) inches. - 4.
 On homeowner's Lot, the front and interior fence line height is to be six (6) feet from the ground to the top of the picket.
 If the slope of the grass requires some individual pickets to be taller than six (6) feet to keep the top of the fence a consistent height a review from the ACA committee must be requested. - 5.
 Individual fence pickets need to be replaced when broken.
 Covering a gap in the fence with a rock or other material will not be accepted.